 - Pre-Enginnering Option

 - Science Pre-Professional Option

-You can complete the Associate in Science degree in two years as a full-time student pending no developmental needs.
+You can earn an Associate in Arts degree in two years if you maintain full-time status.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.